Jean-LouisH/jean-louish.github.io/README.md

 ---------------------
 # Software Projects

 This is a quick showcase of my presentable software projects on GitHub.
-You can click the project titles in this list to see additional information.
+You can click on each project title to see its repository page.

 You can also find my [GitHub Profile here](https://github.com/Jean-LouisH) and the rest of my [Project Repositories here](https://github.com/Jean-LouisH?tab=repositories).